Merced County, CA · Court Filing Fee Lookup

 Electronic Filing in Merced County

-For this major county, the Merced County Superior Court in Merced likely participates in the state's e-filing system, and represented parties in civil and family matters may be required to file electronically.
-Contact the Merced County Superior Court clerk directly to confirm the current e-filing requirements for your specific case type.
+California is expanding e-filing across its court system.
+The Merced County Superior Court in Merced likely participates in the state system — represented parties in civil and family matters may be required to file electronically.

 Fee Waivers at the Merced County Superior Court